Thursday, December 5, 2024

 When individuals consistently rely on others to bail them out of their self-inflicted crises, it creates a culture of enablement rather than empowerment.

-In personal relationships, the same principle applies.
+The same principle applies.
 Whether it’s a friend who consistently arrives late to appointments or a family member who constantly relies on others to solve their problems, tolerating this behavior only reinforces it.

 It’s essential to recognize that despite careful planning, unforeseen circumstances may arise.
 In such cases, genuine emergencies warrant support and assistance from others.